Warney Cresswell

 Warneford Cresswell (5 November 1897 – 20 October 1973) was an English international footballer who was described as "The Prince of Full Backs" for his renowned tackling and positional skills in the right-back position.
-In a seventeen-year career in the English Football League he made 571 league appearances, and won seven caps for England.
+In a 17-year career in the English Football League he made 571 league appearances, and won seven caps for England.

 He began his career during World War I, playing in the Scottish Football League with Morton, Heart of Midlothian and Hibernian, before signing with English Second Division club South Shields in 1919.
-Three years later he moved into the First Division when he was bought by Sunderland for a world-record fee of £5,500.
-He made 190 league and cup appearances and helped the "Black Cats" to a second-place finish in 1922–23, before moving on to Everton for £7,000 in 1927.
+Three years later, he moved into the First Division when he was bought by Sunderland for a world-record fee of £5,500.
+He made 190 league and cup appearances and helped the "Black Cats" to a second-place finish in 1922–23 before moving on to Everton for £7,000 in 1927.
 He helped the "Toffees" to win the English Football League championship in 1927–28 and 1931–32, the Second Division championship in 1930–31, the FA Cup in 1933, and the FA Community Shield in 1928 and 1932.

-He turned to management with Port Vale in May 1936, and moved on to Northampton Town twelve months later.
+He turned to management with Port Vale in May 1936 and moved on to Northampton Town twelve months later.
 He later managed Dartford.
 He has also been credited with the quote: "Good goalkeepers never make great saves".

 Early and personal life

 Warneford Cresswell was born on 5 November 1897 in South Shields, County Durham.
 He was the third of five children to Warneford and Charlotte; his father was a marine engineer.
 His brother, Frank, also played for Sunderland as well as clubs including West Bromwich Albion, Chester and Notts County.

 He married Grace H.C.
-Erikson in 1924, with whom he had one daughter, Audrey (born 1925), and one son, Corbett (born 1932).
+Erikson in 1924, with whom he had one daughter, Audrey (born 1925), and one son, Corbett (1932-2017).
 Corbett was in the Bishop Auckland team which won the FA Amateur Cup three years in succession in the 1950s.
-His great-granddaughter is Lincoln based Olympic swimmer Kate Haywood.
+His great-granddaughter is Lincoln-based Olympic swimmer Kate Haywood.
 After retiring from football, Cresswell went on to manage a pub in the Sunderland area.

 Club career

 Early career

 Cresswell was born in South Shields, Tyne and Wear (then in County Durham).
-He represented South Shields Schools and England Schools as a youngster, as well as playing junior football locally, although the outbreak of World War I prevented him playing professional football in England, where football was suspended.
-This was not the case in Scotland, however, where the Scottish Football League continued throughout the hostilities, so the teenage Cresswell moved north of the border to play for Morton, Heart of Midlothian and Hibernian.
+He represented South Shields Schools and England Schools as a youngster and played junior football locally.
+However, the outbreak of World War I prevented him from playing professional football in England, where football was suspended.
+However, this was not the case in Scotland, where the Scottish Football League continued throughout the hostilities.
+Hence, the teenage Cresswell moved north of the border to play for Morton, Heart of Midlothian and Hibernian.
 He also guested for Tottenham Hotspur.
 He later enlisted in the army, and was captured and held in a prisoner-of-war camp before being repatriated at the end of the war.